cpulvermacher/midiocrity/Readme.md

 ![Demo](./demo.gif)

+## Features

+- Visualization of MIDI inputs on an 88 key piano, including velocity and pedals.
+- Input via PC keyboard (Settings > Show Keys)
+- A shabby built-in sythesizer (Turn it off via Settings > Play Sound on MIDI Input, or configure via Settings > Synthesizer)
+- MIDI output (Settings > Send MIDI Output)
-Depending on your setup, you can also visualize MIDI files by simply playing them.
+- Depending on your setup, you can also visualize MIDI files by simply playing them.
 On Linux, open the app and try running:
 ```
 aplaymidi -p 128:0 hello.mid
 ```